 - One way sync configuration: Enable this setting if you want Backtrace State (Open, Resolved, Muted) and Assignee synced to the 3rd party system.
 If enabled, changes to these fields in Backtrace will be reflected on linked issues in the third-party system.
 Backtrace will attempt to automatically determine the mapping from issue State to third-party system.
 There are plans to allow the user to specify a mapping from Backtrace issue State (open, resolved, etc...) to the third-party.

 - Display Settings: Choose which information you want to include in the Description field.
 This includes common Backtrace information, as well as any specific attribute values that should be displayed.

-Step 3 - Automated Issue Creation Behavior
+Step 3 - Issue Creation & Data Sync Behavior

 The admin can now specify if they want the system to automatically create new Issues in Jira when an error is seen.
 Issues are created after being run through a rule engine, where rules are defined in the Step 4.

-- Would you like to automatically create issues?
+- Automated Actions - Would you like to automatically create issues?
 Select Yes if you want to further configure the system to automatically create issues for errors that are seen.

-- Select when to create: Specify if you want to create a issue for every error seen, or only for new errors seen.
+- Select when to trigger create: Specify if you want to create a issue for every error seen, or only for new errors seen.

 Step 4 - Automated Creation Behavior Rules